dxlander/dxlander/documentation/PROJECT_ARCHITECTURE.md

 - All API keys and credentials are encrypted before database storage
 - Master encryption key can be provided via environment variable or file
 - File permissions set to 0600 (owner read/write only)
-- Minimum 32-character key length enforced for security
+- Minimum 44-character base64 key length enforced for security (32 raw bytes encoded in base64 produce 44 characters)

 ### Authentication